joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ## Text book

-There is no text book for this class.
+There is no textbook for this class.

 ## Grading